realaisles/BerlinSalaryTrends/README.md

 Do you have relevant skills?
 Let me know!

 ## Where will the results be published?

-- Raw data: the data are published in a cleaned ~~and uncleaned~~ version in this repo in accordance to Data privacy and confidentiality disclaimer (with measures taken to to prevent singling out)
+- Raw data: the data is only available per request to avoid abuse, see the data folder and contact me
 - Analysis: an analysis/report will also be published in a form of an article at handpickedberlin.com

+*Initally planned:*
+- Raw data (text prior to release in July 2023): the data are published in a cleaned ~~and uncleaned~~ version in this repo in accordance to Data privacy and confidentiality disclaimer (with measures taken to to prevent singling out)

 The survey results are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 For usage and more info, see chapter [License & Using Survey Data](#license--using-survey-data).